MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Get-Random.md

 Specifies a seed value for the random number generator.
 This seed value is used for the current command and for all subsequent `Get-Random` commands in the current session until you use **SetSeed** again or close the session.
-You cannot reset the seed to its default value.
+You can't reset the seed to its default value.

 The **SetSeed** parameter is not required.
 By default, `Get-Random` uses the [RandomNumberGenerator()](/dotnet/api/system.security.cryptography.randomnumbergenerator) method to generate a seed value.
-Because **SetSeed** results in non-random behavior, it is typically used only when trying to reproduce behavior, such as when debugging or analyzing a script that includes `Get-Random` commands.
+Because **SetSeed** results in non-random behavior, it's typically used only when trying to reproduce behavior, such as when debugging or analyzing a script that includes `Get-Random` commands.